gabjeksuper/Fivem-Anti-Backdoor/README.md

 1.  **Join the Discord:** [Click Here to Join](https://discord.gg/ZsMJYKpGDE)
 2.  **Open a Ticket:** Go to the [support channel](https://discord.com/channels/1217947558283051079/1426215832752750662) and open a ticket.
-3.  **Get Protected:** We will deploy the scanner or perform the full cleanup service immediately.
+3.  **Get Protected:** We will deploy the scanner, grant you bot access, or perform the full cleanup service immediately.

 ---